nirzezak/trash_picking/README.md

   * `python main.py` - runs the waste sorting simulation with the default configuration files (4 arms)
   * `python main.py --arms "arms_conf.json" --bins "bins_conf.json"` - runs the waste sorting simulation with `arms_conf.json`, `bins_conf.json` configuration files
   * `python main.py --back` - run the waste sorting program but instead of presenting the sorting simulation, present the background environments in the GUI

+## Package Details
+### Components
+* UR5 robot arm and Robotiq 2F-85 gripper, including:
+  * Opening and closing of gripper
+  * State machine designed for waste sorting

+  And also features found in Gal Wiernik's acknowledged repository (some with minor adjustments):
+  * Setup of arm and gripper - loading URDF models and setting gripper constraints
+  * Collision checking
+  * Inverse Kinematics
+  * Forward Kinematics
+  * Arm movement

+ All of which can be found in `multiarm_planner/ur5.py`

+* Motion planning

 ## Acknowledgments
 [Multiarm Motion planner, Gal Wiernik](https://github.com/galmw/centralized-multiarm-drrt)